szeitlin/szeitlin-blog/content/posts/recruiting/still-looking-for-a-job-advice-on-recruiting-.md

 ----------

-For most of the interviews I've been on, there have been two major things that waste everybody's time.
+## For most of the interviews I've been on, there have been two major things that waste everybody's time.
 ----------------------------------------

  **1. Uncertainty about what the job actually is, or what skills are required to do it well.**

 ***Disagreement***: the hiring manager wants something different than what the rest of the team thinks they need.

-***Inexperience***: Maybe you've never hired someone for this type of position (in my case, something along the Software-Data-Scientist-Analyst spectrum).
+***Inexperience***: Maybe you've never hired someone for this type of position (in my case, something along the Engineer-Data-Scientist-Analyst spectrum).
 Confused about several similar job titles, and how they differ?
 E.g. Analyst vs. Data Scientist Vs. Data Engineer?
 Confused about the level of expertise required, and about how to conduct the actual interview in order to screen candidates for the best 'fit'?
 What is your idea of 'fit'?

 ----------